RasmusRPaulsen/Deep-MVLM/README.md

 Start by requesting and downloading the database from [the official BU-3DFE site](http://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html)

 Secondly, download the 3D landmarks for the raw data from [Rasmus R. Paulsens homepage](http://people.compute.dtu.dk/rapa/BU-3DFE/BU_3DFE_84_landmarks_rapa.zip).
 The landmarks from the original BU-3DFE distribution is fitted to the cropped face data.
 Unfortunately, the raw and cropped face data are not in alignment.
 The data fra Rasmus' site has been aligned to the raw data, thus making it possible to train and evaluate on the raw face data.
-There are 84 landmarks in this set end they are defined as [docs/BU-3DFE_landmark_info.txt].
+There are 84 landmarks in this set end they are defined [here](docs/BU-3DFE_landmark_info.txt).

 A set of example JSON configuration files are provided.
 Use for example config_RGB_BU_3DFE.json and modify it to your needs.
 Change **raw_data_dir**, **processed_data_dir**, **data_dir** (should be equal to processed_data_dir) to your setup.